screwdriver-cd-test/tag-trigger-example/README.md

 # Tag Trigger Example

-To execute a job by a tag push event in Screwdriver v4, you can specify `~tag` requires property about your arbitrary jobs.
+To execute a job by a tag push event in Screwdriver.cd, you can specify `~tag` requires property about your arbitrary jobs.

 ### Example